diegocasu/openstack-REST/README.md

 - `POST /schedules`: creates a new schedule
 - `DELETE /schedules/<scheduleId>`: deletes the schedule identified by `scheduleId`

-It has been implemented using [Swagger](https://swagger.io).
+It is implemented by using [Swagger](https://swagger.io).

 ## Web server

-The web server offers a GUI for managing the creation and deletion of schedules interacting with the API server.
-It has been implemented using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+The web server offers a GUI for managing schedules.
+Specifically, It is used for the creation and deletion of schedules by interacting with the API server.
+It is implemented using [Flask](https://flask.palletsprojects.com/en/1.1.x/).

 ## Usage

-The deployment of both services can be done by:
+Both services can be deployed by:

 ```bash
 docker-compose up
 ```

-which starts the API service on port `8080` and the web serice on port `5000`.
+It starts the API service on port `8080` and the web serice on port `5000`.

 ## Contributors
 F. Barbarulo, D. Casu, B.T.
 Gurmesa, G.B.
 Rolandi